MGIS

 This introduction will not describe formally the

-API (Application Programming Interface) which would be tedious.
-The reader may refer to thedoxygen
+MGISAPI (Application Programming Interface) which would be tedious.
+The reader may refer to thedoxygendocumentation of the project.

 MFront